 Building a Custom Hay Business

 One Minnesota farm family produces a handful of traditional row crops and also keeps up a custom hay business that serves dairies in surrounding states.
-The hay business started when the family found itself with extra hay for sale after feeding its own cattle and eventually transitioned away from livestock and into custom hay production.
-Because the Michaelsons are able to consistently keep up the quality of their alfalfa, the farm family has found a dependable market to sell to in the dairy industry.
+The business started when the family found itself with extra hay for sale after feeding its own cattle and eventually transitioned away from livestock and into custom hay production.
+Because the Michaelsons are able to consistently keep up the quality of their alfalfa and provide quality feed, the farm family has found a dependable market to sell to in the dairy industry.

 Growing Quality Hay